nyorain/bintoheader/README.md

 This will convert the file <file> into the valid header <file>.h.
 The header can then be used with C++ (for C++11 and later it will define a constexpr array) or with C99, in which case it will simply define a constant array.

-This can be useful for including images, audio or shader files directly into the binary in a platform independent way.

 ## License